 The definition of undesirable results for reduction of groundwater in storage, including causes and impacts to beneficial uses, is described in Section 6.4.1 below, along with additional criteria to quantify where and when undesirable results occur.
 Section 6.4.2 describes the selection and quantification of MTs, along with the justification and rationale.
-Section 6.4.3 provides the approach and selection of MOs.
+Interim milestones are described in Section 6.4.3.
+Section 6.4.4 provides the approach and selection of MOs.
 Interim milestones that cover all of the applicable sustainability indicators are described in Section 6.9.